Introduction

 Similarly, face cards act as trump cards in games like Euchre, Hearts and Bridge.
 Here, the face cards dominate numerical cards and often change the game's direction.

 In poker, although in case of a tie, kickers with a face like queen win over a 10 or 9.
-Apart from this, when creating a royal flush, which is the strongest hand in poker, it consists of all the face cards of the same suit, starting from Ace, King, Queen, and Jack, and the one non-face numerical card is 10.
+Apart from this, when creating a royal flush, which is the strongest poker hand, it consists of all the face cards of the same suit, starting from Ace, King, Queen, and Jack, and the one non-face numerical card is 10.

 Face card-specific games and variations

-Various games are based on face cards, and these cards keep the face cards at the center of the game.
-Some of these card games are Face card poker, Old Maid, Go Fish, Kings in the Corner, Scopone, Face Card Rummy, War, and The Game of Hearts.
+Various games are based on face cards, which keep the face cards at the centre of the game.
+These games include Face Card Poker, Old Maid, Go Fish, Kings in the Corner, Scopone, Face Card Rummy, War, and The Game of Hearts.

 Other card games, like Royal Rummy, Double Deck Pinochle, and Court Piece, also have bases where the face cards hold significant value in their strategy and gameplay.